Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 What is Hay Fever?

 Hay fever, or allergic rhinitis, is hugely irritating.
 Commonly known symptoms of this seasonal allergy are: frequent bouts of sneezing and itchy eyes eyes and nose.
 Less often mentioned are the symptoms of mild anxiety and tension, coupled with a lack of energy and low mood.
+This comes from the effect histamine has on the adrenal glands.
 Itchiness and irritation are also a problem.
 Anti-histamine medicines can help relieve some symptoms, but can make people feel tired.
-These medicines currently treat the symptoms of the condition rather than the root cause.
+These medicines treat the symptoms of the condition rather than the root cause.

 What Causes Hay Fever?

 Theories vary, but current research is showing that hay fever is related to gut health.
-Without going into too much detail, certain foods and medicines (pesticide-laden food in particular) cause the gut to become more permeable.
-This leakage through the gut wall puts the immune system on high alert. and it becomes over reactive to harmless substances such as pollen, dust, certain spores and moulds.
-Runny nose is caused by improper breathing habits, we can address this aspect of hay fever more quickly.
+Without going into too much detail, certain foods and drugs (alcohol, NSAIDs, wheat, dairy, pesticides) cause the gut to become more permeable.
+This leakage through the gut wall puts the immune system on high alert and it becomes over reactive to harmless substances such as pollen, dust, certain spores and moulds.
+The good news is, the runny nose we experience is caused by improper breathing habits, we can address this aspect of hay fever more quickly and this can benefit your whole system.

 Trees: pine, birch, alder, cedar, hornbeam, horse chestnut, willow, poplar, plane, linden (lime blossom), olive